 The Chemex's thick filter and slower flow rate accentuate acidity and sweetness.
 Adjusting water temperature helps balance those elements based on your roast.

-Roast Level Water Temperature Flavor Result
+| Roast Level | Water Temperature | Flavor Result |

-Light Roast 200–205 °F (93–96 °C) Bright, crisp cup with clean citrus or floral notes
+| Light Roast | 200-205°F (93-96°C) | Bright, crisp cup with clean citrus or floral notes |

-Medium Roast 195–200 °F (90–93 °C) Balanced sweetness and round body
+| Medium Roast | 195-200°F (90-93°C) | Balanced sweetness and round body |

-Dark Roast 185–190 °F (85–88 °C) Smooth, mellow cup with chocolate or caramel tones
+| Dark Roast | 185-190°F (85-88°C) | Smooth, mellow cup with chocolate or caramel tones |

 Fine-Tuning Your Brew

-Pro Tip: Avoiding a Stalled Chemex Brew
+Pro Tip: Preventing a Stalled Chemex Brew

-If your Chemex suddenly stops dripping mid-brew, don’t panic.
-This usually happens because the paper filter has collapsed against the glass spout, creating an airtight seal.
-When that happens, air can’t escape through the spout, so water stops flowing through the coffee bed.
+If your Chemex suddenly stops dripping mid-brew, the paper filter has likely collapsed against the glass spout, creating an airtight seal that stops water from flowing through the coffee bed.
+The fix is to gently lift one edge of the filter near the spout just enough to break the seal.
+The brew should resume immediately.

-Common Questions about the Chemex
+Common Questions About the Chemex

 Why are Chemex filters so thick?